Paula Scher: New York City Ballet

-Paula Scher designed a new identity and promotional campaign for the New York City Ballet, one of the largest and well-known dance companies, founded in 1933 by Lincoln Kirstein and George Balanchine.
+Scher designed a new identity and promotional campaign for the New York City Ballet (NYCB), one of the largest and well-known dance companies, founded in 1933 by Lincoln Kirstein and George Balanchine.
 Scher designed with Lisa Kitchenberg of Pentagram and the NYCB's Luis Bravo, to create an identity that linked the company's legacy and location to a modern and dramatic new aesthetic.
 The logo was set in the font DIN, which appears slightly stacked on each layer.
 The palette was composed of black, white and silvery grays, resembling how the buildings of New York appear sometimes.
 It has a softened transparency and a subtle gradation of color that includes shades of blue blacks, green blacks and red blacks.
 Scher also cropped the images of City Ballet dancers to create more tension and drama.
 The new identity and graphics appeared on bus shelter, subway poster, magazines and newspapers ads, in the company's programs and website, and in environmental graphics at the New York State Theater at Lincoln Center, where the company performs.

 Period Equity

-Paula Scher worked with associate designer Courtney Gooch to create the identity for Period Equity, a non-profit that is dedicated to providing affordable and safe access to menstrual products in the United States.
+Scher worked with associate designer Courtney Gooch to create the identity for Period Equity, a non-profit that is dedicated to providing affordable and safe access to menstrual products in the United States.
 She worked with Period Equity co-founders, Jennifer Weiss Wolf and Laura Strausfeld, to create the identity.
 Weiss-Wolf and Strausfeld initially wanted to call their organization "Menstrual Equality", but Scher saw Period Equity as less off-putting.
 The term "period" is more playful than "menstrual", and allows for more graphic options.
 When the organization achieves its goal, the name can be shifted to "Equity, Period".
 This will allow them to later extend their work beyond menstrual inequality into other issues.

 Scher used the typeface New Rail Alphabet, designed by Margaret Calvert, for its neutral appearance, but replaced its square-edged punctuation with round.
 The branding concept puts their wordmark in between two big red dots on a white background.
 These dots are meant to allude to the idea of periods, but they are used in a clean and modernist style.
 The identity also uses copy such as "Periods are not luxuries.
 Period." to play with the theme.
 The identity is serious enough for legal work, but also loud and fun, which is necessary when discussing a topic that is normally stigmatized and seen as not appropriate to discuss in public.